hoodaajay99/c_programming/docs/03-basics-of-c-language/00-hello-world.md

+---
+id: program-structures
+title: Structure of a C Program
-# Structure of a C Program
+sidebar_label: Structure of a C Program
+---

 ```c
 // Include Header files